muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 To enable different test modes, set up the following configuration parameters in the :file:`prj.conf` file:

 * Antenna configuration: Use the :ref:`CONFIG_COEX_SEP_ANTENNAS <CONFIG_COEX_SEP_ANTENNAS>` Kconfig option to select the antenna configuration.
-  Set it to ``y`` to enable separate antennas mode.
+  Always set it to ``y`` to enable separate antennas mode.
+Thread doesn't support shared antenna configuration as it is in "idle listening" mode when not active.

-* Test modes: Use one of the following Kconfig options to select the required test case:
+* Test modes: Use the following Kconfig options to select the required test case:
   * :ref:`CONFIG_TEST_TYPE_WLAN_ONLY <CONFIG_TEST_TYPE_WLAN_ONLY>` for Wi-Fi only test
   * :ref:`CONFIG_TEST_TYPE_OT_ONLY <CONFIG_TEST_TYPE_OT_ONLY>` for Thread only test
   * :ref:`CONFIG_TEST_TYPE_WLAN_OT <CONFIG_TEST_TYPE_WLAN_OT>` for concurrent Wi-Fi and Thread test.